victorlifan/msds697_distributed_data_systems_2022/README.md

 **Day 1 Example**

-postgres json example and its limitation and need of a NoSQL database in some cases.
+postgres json example and its limitation

+The need of a NoSQL database in some cases